The Prospective Cavoodle Owner Guide

 • Stainless steel comb.

-💡Pro-Tip: To cut bath-time in half, try a 2-in-1 conditioning shampoo for puppies.
+💡Pro-Tip: To cut bath-time in half, try our 2-in-1 conditioning shampoo for puppies.
 We have a vet-approved, Aussie-made ultra gentle conditioning shampoo which is perfect for puppies who lose interest in baths quickly!

 Sleep is extremely important to your puppy's development.
 They are growing very quickly, learning new sounds, sights and smells and playing constantly.
 They need sleep to re fuel and process all their experiences.